fatihky/redis-add-command/Readme.md

   7. Install dependencies with `npm install`.
   8. Run this command: `node add-command.js "../my custom command"`

-Complete!
+Completed!
 Your custom redis build is ready to use!
 Your newly built redis is placed at`build/redis`.

 Your custom commands should be in this type: `void myPingCommand(client *c)`.